Rey Pila

 Rey Pila is a Mexican rock band formed in Mexico City in 2010.
-The band consists of Diego Solórzano, Andrés Velasco, Rodrigo Blanco and Miguel Hernández, though it started as Solórzano's solo project.
+The band consists of Diego Solórzano, Andrés Velasco and Rodrigo Blanco, though it started as Solórzano's solo project.
 The name "Rey Pila" is Spanish for "King Battery", a phrase Diego saw in a painting by the late graffiti artist Jean-Michel Basquiat.

 History

 Formation and debut album

 Rey Pila was created as the solo project of Diego Solórzano, former frontman for Los Dynamite.
 After splitting from Los Dynamite in 2008, Diego immediately began work on material for his solo project.
 Rey Pila released their first self-titled album in 2010, which was recorded in New York and co-produced by Diego and Paul Mahajan.
 The album contains songs in both English and Spanish.
 Vice magazine said, "The record belongs in the long and storied lineage of Mexican garage bands, from the garden path acid rock of Los Ovnis to the Beatles-esque jams of Los Locos."
 Solórzano enlisted long-time friends Andrés Velasco, Rodrigo Blanco and Miguel Hernández to play the first album live, and they ended up as full-time members of the band.
 By the end of 2011, Rey Pila had formally become a quartet.